How to Make My Window AC Colder

 STEP 4 Insulate the Window

 Insulating the window on both the outside and the inside, eliminating any cracks, is a great way to make your AC colder.
 Start by installing foam side panels and perform surgical work by using spray foam or even caulk.
-This will help seal gaps around your window air conditioner.
 Newspapers and cardboard also work, but they are less efficient when compared to purpose-built insulators.
-Insulating the window A/C is also a great way to prevent bugs from coming through into your home.